keelyji/SNIP-R/README.md

 ## Part D: Other codes
 - Contains ATAC-seq script used for the paper
 - Contains R markdown file for Hi-C visualization with Plotgardener.
-All files to reproduce figure 1 Hi-C plots are located in Part E: data folder
+Requirement: Hi-C dataset analyzed from Bediaga et al. (GEO: GSE126117) and Yates et al. (dbGaP study accession: phs002510.v1.p1).

 ## Part E: Other datasets
 - Contains bed files of all regulatory elements screened IFNG SNIP-R screen and the identified regulatory elements from the screen